Set custom metadata

-This documents shows how to complete the following tasks:
+This documents provides information about how to do the following:

 Before you begin